josephnwachukwu/J.A.R.V.I.S./README.md

 ## Features

-* alarm that wakes you up with music from an iTunes Playlist
+* Alarm that wakes you up with music from an iTunes Playlist
-* announces the name of the song and artist
+* Announces the name of the song and artist
-* announces the current weather the high and low for day
+* Announces the current weather the high and low for day
-* announces the total number of emails you have in your mailbox
+* Announces the total number of emails you have in your mailbox

 ## Installation